top of page

 (And the latter is what the BBC/HBO series has tended towards, giving the baddies cold ugly insects and sneaky snakes and giving the goodies appealing mammals and birds, prompting more than one viewer new to the idea of dæmons to wonder how a society can possibly work, let alone look comparatively similar to ours, when you can at once see if someone is greedy or sly or nasty via their dæmon's form.)

-With the servants-have-dogs notes, Pullman gives us the keys to a system by which we might go forward in our understanding of dæmons.
-It's intuitive by nuance and mysterious too.
+In contrast, in the book's earliest pages, with the servants-have-dog-dæmons notes, Pullman gives us the keys to a system by which we might go forward in our understanding of dæmons.
+It's intuitive and mysterious too.
 What people 'are' in some way dictates the form of their dæmon; but it's not a simple equation and the reader should be prepared to hold the idea with space around it.

 Where a fantastical system is explained thoroughly and directly it turns that pattern-seeking intelligence against the story.
 Told the facts of dæmons straight away we would find the idea suspect and start picking holes.
-Allowed – or rather positioned carefully by the author – to see for ourselves, the imagination is instead engaged in putting together what is observed and extrapolating what Pullman wants us too.
+Allowed – or rather positioned carefully by the author – to fill in gaps for ourselves, the imagination is instead engaged in putting together what is observed and extrapolating what Pullman wants us to.
 It's another area that adaptations have frequently fallen down on, but I shall get into that in Parts III and IV.

 • “Lyra could feel Pantalaimon bristling with anxiety, though he made no sound.
 For herself, she was pleasantly excited.”